paulonasc/paulonasc/README.md

 Hey, I’m Paulo Nascimento @paulonasc
 - 📍 Based in Seattle, WA
 - 🎓 B.S. in Computer Science from the University of Washington.
-Class of 2023.

 Passionate entrepreneur & engineer who loves building products at scale.
 Building in AI & data.